 Swipe up from the bottom of the screen and stop slightly in the center of the screen on iPhone X and later.
 To access the processing app, slide right or left.
 Then swipe up to shut the Messages app.

 Activate Your iPhone

-For iPhone X/XS/XR and iPhone 11, tap and hold the Side button (located on the right side of your iPhone) while pressing either volume button until the slider displays.
+For iPhone 8 and later, tap and hold the Side button (located on the right side of your iPhone) while pressing either volume button until the slider displays.
 To turn the iPhone off, drag the slider from left to right.
 To reactivate your iPhone, press and hold the Side button until the Apple logo appears.